Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 == UPGRADE from 1.5 ==

 To upgrade, first create a backup (file system and database).
-Then install the GroupsCatalog 2 module, and visit the admin page System > Tools > Groups Catalog 2 Migration There you will find a step-by-step wizard assisting you to migrate all settings for the system configuration, all products and all categories.
+Then install the GroupsCatalog 2 module, and visit the admin page at System / Tools / Groups Catalog 2 Migration
+There you will find a step-by-step wizard assisting you to migrate all settings for the system configuration, all products and all categories.